 Alignment

-Above anything else is getting the dishes aligned with each other, to work out if your wireless link is going to even work we would recommend using Ubiquiti's Link Calculator, which is free to use.
+Just as important as the frequency is making sure the dishes are aligned with each other.
+To work out if your wireless link is going to even work we would recommend using Ubiquiti's Link Calculator, which is free to use.

 Using this, you can work out if the wireless link is going to work using the map, you can adjust the devices used, frequencies, height and more.
 Make sure that the Fresnel Zone is good ground clearance, as this can impede the performance.